la2050/archive/_projects/2016/future-focus-college-and-career-pathways-for-la-county-students.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  Personalized college and career planning should not be something only accessible to the wealthiest Angelenos.
+In California’s public schools, college counselors on average can only spend 38 minutes once a year per student advising them on this critical process.
+The Future Focus program ameliorates this situation by providing group workshops and individual mentoring to students and their families to ensure that everyone is given equitable support to pursue their dreams beyond high school.
 project_impact: >-
   ["College matriculation rates","Student education pipeline","Youth
   unemployment and underemployment"]